srobo/docs/tutorials/discord.md

 ## Joining

-Invite links and entry passwords will be sent to team supervisors which will ensure you're added to the correct school / institution and team.
+Invite links and entry passwords are sent to team supervisors at the start of each competition year.
+These ensure you're added to the correct school / institution and team.
 Only team members should be given access.

 If you do not already have a Discord account, you'll be prompted to create one.